Final tax return when closing down, selling, or inheriting a business

 Closing down your business

-If your business ceases trading, you must report this to the Dutch Chamber of Commerce (KVK).
+When you discontinue your business, you must report this to the Netherlands Chamber of Commerc KVK.
 KVK will pass on this information to the Tax Administration.
-They will send you a written confirmation.
+The Tax Adminstration will confirm this in writing.
 If you have not received this confirmation, you must inform the Tax Adminstration yourself.
 You must also:

-• report the dismissal of your staff to the Tax Administration in writing.
-What you need to do is described in step 17 Einde van inhoudingsplicht of dienstbetrekking of the Payroll Taxes Handbook (Handboek Loonheffingen, pdf, in Dutch)
+- report the dismissal of your staff to the Tax Administration in writing.
+What you need to do is described in chapter 17 Einde van inhoudingsplicht of dienstbetrekking of the Payroll Taxes Handbook (Handboek Loonheffingen, pdf, in Dutch)

 You must send in final tax returns for all relevant taxes, such as income tax, VAT, or any other type of tax.

-If your business is a legal entity such as a private or public limited company (bv or nv), different rules apply.
+If your business is a legal entity such as a private or public limited company (BV or NV), different rules apply.
+Find out what this means for each business structure.

 Selling your business

-Are you in the process of a divorce or has your partner died?
-Then the Tax Administration assumes that the assets are transferred to you at market value.
-Therefore you have to calculate discontinuation profit.
+- Are you in the process of a divorce or has your partner died (in Dutch)?
+Then the Tax Administration assumes that the assets are transferred to you at market value and you have to calculate discontinuation profit.

-Do you continue your spouse’s or partner’s (share in the) business?
-Then a transfer facility will apply and calculating discontinuation profit is not necessary.
-This means you can continue the business with the same book values.
+- Will you continue your spouse's or partner's (share in the) business?
+Then a transfer facility applies and you do not have to calculate discontinuation profit.
+You can continue the business with the same book values.

 Business inheritance tax issues